Shift Focus to Meet Customer Expectations.

 We are not talking about Customer Support.
 It is very important to make this distinction early on.
 Customer support is focused on finding solutions to your customer’s problems.

 What we are talking about here is called Customer Success.
 To be specific, Long-tail Customer Success.
-A practice where you not only provide the best service experience possible but, as an organization, are proactively providing value to your loyal customers at every touchpoint, thus creating brand advocates.
+A practice where you not only provide the best service experience possible but, as an organization, are proactively providing value to your loyal customers at every touchpoint.
+As a result, creating brand advocates.

 Why is Long-tail Customer Success important?